Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You shout forth a magically amplified roar in a length 6 *(9m)* cone.
 Each creature in the area takes 4d8 Thunder damage, then must makea WIS Save.
 On a failure, a creature is [Frightened](conditions.md#frightened) until the end of your next turn.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 5 or higher, the Thunder damage increases by 1d8 for each slot level above 4.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the Thunder damage increases by 1d8 for each slot level above 4.
 - **Classes**: Bard, Cleric, Paladin, Sorcerer *(Source: CS)*